munificent/craftinginterpreters/book/a-map-of-the-territory.md

 target language, it may skip analysis entirely and go straight to outputting the analogous syntax in the destination language.

-If the two languages are more semantically different, then you'll see more of the typical phases of a full compiler including analysis and possibly even optimization.
+If the two languages are more semantically different, you'll see more of the typical phases of a full compiler including analysis and possibly even optimization.
 Then, when it comes to code generation, instead of outputting some binary language like machine code, you produce a string of grammatically correct source (well, destination) code in the target language.

-Either way, you then run that resulting code through the output language's existing compilation pipeline and you're good to go.
+Either way, you then run that resulting code through the output language's existing compilation pipeline, and you're good to go.

 ### Just-in-time compilation

-This last one is less of a shortcut and more a dangerous alpine scramble best reserved for experts.
+This last one is less a shortcut and more a dangerous alpine scramble best reserved for experts.
 The fastest way to execute code is by compiling it to machine code, but you might not know what architecture your end user's machine supports.
 What to do?

-You can do the same thing that the HotSpot JVM, Microsoft's CLR and most JavaScript interpreters do.
+You can do the same thing that the HotSpot JVM, Microsoft's CLR, and most JavaScript interpreters do.
 On the end user's machine, when the program is loaded -- either from source in the case of JS, or platform-independent bytecode for the JVM and CLR -- you compile it to native for the architecture their computer supports.
-Naturally enough, this is called **just-in-time compilation.** Most hackers just say "JIT", pronounced like it rhymes with "fit".
+Naturally enough, this is called **just-in-time compilation**.
+Most hackers just say "JIT", pronounced like it rhymes with "fit".

 The most sophisticated JITs insert profiling hooks into the generated code to